 - is also an effective treatment for many chronic illnesses.

 The Australian Government and stakeholders have successfully helped many Australians quit smoking by thinking broadly about the problem.
 They realised telling people to quit would never work.

 Then why do we think just telling an individual to exercise more will work?

 The ability to lead an active life is complex.
 For example, it can be influenced by age, gender, income, education levels or the place people live.
 This means that sometimes a person’s ability to be active is compromised by factors outside his or her own control.

-We are calling on the Federal Government, stakeholders and communities to recognise the benefits of living an active life and accept responsibility for creating a nation that can help people’s efforts to be active.
+We are calling on the Australian Government, stakeholders and communities to recognise the benefits of living an active life and accept responsibility for creating a nation that can help people’s efforts to be active.